Integrating ERP and BI: Benefits and Key Differences

 What is ERP?

-An ERP is an integrated suite of business applications which covers workplace functions like financials, sales, and other back-office operations.
+An ERP is an integrated suite of business applications that covers workplace functions like financials, sales, and other back-office operations.
 The variety of features connect different areas of your business together so you can do all your work from one central platform.

 What is BI?